TeaSitta/AI-Horde-Worker/README.md

 In case there is more recent code to use follow these steps to update

-First step: Shut down your worker by putting it into maintenance mode and waiting for all jobs to complete, and then pressing ctrl+c
+First: Shut down your worker by putting it into maintenance mode, waiting for all active jobs to complete, then pressing `q` or ctrl+c

 ## git